storj/docs/app/dcs/third-party-tools/s3fs/page.md

 See [https://github.com/s3fs-fuse/s3fs-fuse](https://github.com/s3fs-fuse/s3fs-fuse#installation) for installation instructions for your OS.

-## Configure s3fs to use Storj DCS S3 Gateway
+## Configure s3fs to use Storj S3 Gateway

 You can use either [](docId:EGM8O-1xt2Az03eBWT8Rf) or [](docId:yYCzPT8HHcbEZZMvfoCFa).
 You only need S3 compatible credentials and endpoint.